lehecht/k-mer-Dash/README.md

 ## Output
 On valid input parameters a Dash application is started to explore various k-mer visualizations and statistics.
-It visualizes data as diagrams (Scatterplot, PCA, RNA Secondary Structure) and tables (k-mer Frequency-table, Alignment-table).
+It visualizes data as diagrams (Scatterplot, PCA, RNA Secondary Structure Heatmap) and tables (k-mer Frequency-table, Alignment-table).

 ## Description